demib72/gurps4-starsystem-generator/README.md

 Run `run.py` to generate LaTeX and GIF outputs for a random star system.
 GIFs are saved in the `gifs/` directory and are named after the generated random system name with the star letter appended when multiple stars are present.
+World maps for any generated Garden worlds are saved as PNGs in the `maps/` directory using the same system name and planet identifier.